 Fiction

 I've tried my hand at most forms of fiction, from flash to short story to novel.
-I've had flash and short stories published in journals.
-One short story was nominated for a Puchcart Prize.
-I have several novels in draft and mss form that I will be marketing soon.
+A number of short pieces have been published in journals.
+One short story was nominated for a Pushcart Prize.
+I am experimenting with longer forms and hope to pblish soon.

 "The One Who Held the Knife"